How to reach Venice cruise terminal hassle free

 TAXI- taxi ride from Piazzale Roma to the Venice cruise terminal takes only about 5 minutes.
 The charge is about €15 but they normally will charge you extra for the luggage too.

 FREE SHUTTLE- these are available only on days when Italian cruise lines (eg. Costa) have turnaround days in Venice.
-And that is on Saturdays, Sundays and Mondays in high season.
 If you turn your back to the Venice Grand Canal, you will find the free shuttle bus on the left hand side corner of the Piazzale Roma, by the bank.
 It is called Tourist bus.

 piazzale roma bus, bus to venice cruise terminal, port of venice